October 13, 2025

 Infinite canvas: Flexible, unlimited workspace for brainstorming and collaboration

-Integration with Lucidchart: Move seamlessly from freeform brainstorming to polished diagrams
+Integration with Lucidchart: Move from freeform brainstorming to polished diagrams

 AI-powered organization: AI assists with grouping sticky notes, sorting ideas, and summarizing